Marriage bar

 The practice lacked an economic justification, and its rigid application was often disruptive to workplaces.
-However, marriage bars were widely relaxed in wartime due to an increase in the demand for labor.
+Marriage bars were widely relaxed in wartime due to an increase in the demand for labor.
 Research carried out by Claudia Goldin to explore their determinants using firm-level data from 1931 and 1940, find out that they are associated with promotion from within, tenure-based salaries, and other modern personnel practices.

 Since the 1960s, the practice has widely been regarded as employment inequality and sexual discrimination, and has been either discontinued or outlawed by anti-discrimination laws.
-In the Netherlands, the marriage bar was removed in 1957, and in Ireland it was removed in 1973.
+In the Netherlands, the marriage bar was removed in 1957, in Australia it was removed in 1966, and in Ireland it was removed in 1973.

 Variations

 While "marriage bar" is the general term used to encompass all discriminatory hiring practices against married women, two variations were commonplace for employers in the 1900s.
 The "hire bar" is the classification of the prevention of hiring married women.
 The "retain bar" is the prevention of retaining married workers.
 Both terms fall under the larger umbrella term.

 To avoid seemingly discriminatory practices, many employers utilized marriage bars to classify married women as supplementary staff, rather than permanent.
 This was the case, for example, at Lloyds Bank until 1949, when the bank abolished its marriage bar.
-Classifying women as supplementary, rather than full-time staff, allowed employers to avoid paying women fixed salaries and to terminate women more easily.
+Classifying women as supplementary, rather than full-time staff, allowed employers to avoid paying women fixed salaries and to terminate women's employment more easily.

+History

+Australia

+The ban on married women in the Australian Public Service was implemented under the Public Service Act 1902.
+In 1958, The Boyer Report, initiated by Sir Robert Menzies, and headed by Sir Richard Boyer, recommended that the ban be lifted.
+The ban was not lifted, however, until 18 November 1966, after Harold Holt became prime minister.

+Ireland

+The Civil Service (Employment of Married Women) Act became law in Ireland on 31 July 1973.
+This legislation ended the marriage bar which had prevented married women from working in the civil service.
+The marriage bar in the wider public sector ended the following year.

-History in the United Kingdom
+United Kingdom

 In the UK, the marriage bar was removed for all teachers and in the BBC in 1944.
 The BBC had a marriage bar between 1932 and 1944, although it was a partial ban and was not fully enforced due to the BBC's ambivalent views on the policy.
 Lloyds Bank utilized a marriage bar to classify married women as supplementary staff rather than permanent until 1949, when the bank abolished its marriage bar.

 Several other jobs in the UK had marriage bars until sometime in the 1970s, for example the British Geological Survey until 1975.
 The marriage bar prohibited married women from joining the civil service.
 It was abolished in 1946 for the Home Civil Service and in 1973 for the Foreign Service; until then women were required to resign when they married.
 Having a marriage bar was made illegal throughout the UK by the Sex Discrimination Act 1975.